Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

 - *Unit to convert to*
-  Select the appropriate unit of the destination attribute to convert the quantity value into the correct unit.
-All units corresponding to the dimension of the source attribute are displayed in the drop-down list.
+  Click the drop-down list and select the appropriate unit of the destination attribute to convert the quantity value into the correct unit.
+All units corresponding to the dimension of the source attribute are displayed in the list.

-## UnitValue-To-Text
+## Unit value to text

 ![Unit value to text](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/UnitValueToText.png "[Unit value to text]")